Cruciater/learngit/readme.txt

-Git is a distributed version control system.
+Let's become a great front-end engineer!
 Git is free software.